 Our CEO's role is to advise the Committee regarding the alignment and weighting of our performance measures under our annual cash incentive (bonus) awards with our overall strategy, the impact of the design of our equity incentive awards on our ability to attract, motivate and retain highly talented executives and the competitiveness of our compensation program.
 After the end of the year, the CEO reviews each executive officer's performance as well as the company's performance against the pre-established financial targets and critical strategic priorities.
 The CEO then presents this assessment to the Compensation Committee and makes his recommendations with respect to the appropriate base salary, annual bonus payments and grants of long-term equity incentive awards for all executive officers, excluding himself.
-The CEO's performance.
+The Committee in executive session discusses the company's performance and then begins discussions regarding the CEO's performance.
 Upon completion of the fiscal year, the Compensation Committee finalizes its projected actions for each executive officer and, in the case of the CEO's cash compensation, recommends it to the board for its approval.
 The CEO is not present during discussions regarding his compensation.